ultralytics/yolov3/README.md

 I have written a bash script to run the docker container.

+In the root folder, run "bash run.sh" in the terminal to run yolov3 in the container.

 Once the yolov3 model has done its inference, it will copy the results to Assignment/Results directory.